OSU-CS-325/Project_Two_Coin_Change/zip-to-turn-in/README.md

   * ./run-files/runProjectTwo.sh  - Shell script for running the code

 * Navigate to the "run-files" directory
-* Type the following command to run the code and produce your own copy of the 'Amountchange.txt':
+* Type the following command to run the code, replacing 'InputFile.txt' with your desired input file:

 ```
-./runProjectTwo.sh
+python ./projectTwo.py InputFile.txt
 ```

-* You can then check the results from running the script in the newly created 'Amountchange.txt' in the current directory
+* You can then check the results from running the script in the newly created '[InputFile]change.txt' in the current directory, where 'InputFile' will match your input file name.